-The location of the South Zone relative to the other zones can be seen in the oblique view of the veins in Figures 7 and 8.
+The location of the South Zone relative to the other zones can be seen in Plan View of the veins in Figures 7 and the Longitudinal Section, Figure 8.

 These new, wide, hydrothermally altered zones could represent a new plumbing system for a southern mineralized part of the Camp parallel to the Main Break, fed by a deep porphyry body.